DFAT - RELEASED UNDER THE FREEDOM OF INFORMATION ACT 1982

 confidence of the West – and it’s quite clever because it’s an appeal to our ideals, not just a challenge to our best interests.

-In his powerful book on the immigration crisis, The Strange Death of Europe, Douglas Murray attributes the confusion
+The Strange Death of Europe, Douglas Murray attributes the confusion

 of the elites and the paralysis of governments to a collapse of cultural self-confidence linked to the loss of Christian faith.